satmxd/Barnes-Hut-n-body-simulation/README.md

 ~ Future improvements:
-* OpenGL or CUDA can be used to improve the usage of GPU and increase performance by up to 10x using parallel computing/multithreads.
+* OpenGL or CUDA can be used to increase the usage of GPU and improve performance by up to 10x using parallel computing/multithreading.

 * The utilized algorithm is faster but at the cost of accuracy since some forces are ignored when particles are far enough.